What is your morning routine?

 Water, and then the Bulletproof Coffee.
 That’s the only time I drink coffee throughout the day.
 After that its all Yerba Mate (Tereré in summer) and tea; Pu’erh is my favorite tea to write to, Matcha is an early-morning favorite.

-On days you’re not settled in your own home, are you able to adapt any of your routine to fit in with a different environment?
+On days you’re not settled in your home, are you able to adapt your routine to fit in with a different environment?

 What do you do if you fail to follow your routine and how does this influence the rest of your day?